High-Asset Divorce Attorneys in Maumelle, Arkansas

 What Property Constitutes High Assets?

-Our attorney has experience working with complex asset division and can bring in a network of forensic accountants, appraisers, business valuation experts and mediators to assist you during this complex process.
+Our attorney has experience working with complex asset divisions and can bring in a network of forensic accountants, appraisers, business valuation experts, and mediators to assist you during this complex process.

-Find The Other Side Of Your Divorce Proceedings With Us
+Find the Other Side of Your Divorce Proceedings

 Ryan J. and Kayla Applegate have been helping Arkansas families address their unique property division needs for nearly a decade.
-Call The Applegate Firm, PLLC, in Maumelle at (501) 510-7973 or use our online form to get in contact.
+Call The Applegate Firm PLLC, in Maumelle, or use our online form to get in contact.
 In your free initial consultation, we will listen to your needs and begin creating a plan to help you navigate your divorce.